Planners Training Service Two-Day Workshop

 You'll learn about:

-- Adapting to climate change and adopting alternative energy sources
+- Adapting to climate change and addressing natural hazards

-- Managing the process and politics of making your code sustainable
+- Confronting the politics of adopting a sustainable code

 This agenda is subject to change.
 Workshop registrants will receive the final agenda after registration closes.